 We read headlines that the coronavirus has largely spared children.
 Aren't we forgetting the mental health impact of shutting down their world for so long?

-As quarantine drags on, it is hard to ignore the rising levels of stress permeating slowly inside each of us.
+As the pandemic drags on, it is hard to ignore the rising levels of stress permeating slowly inside each of us.
 There is little distraction for children from such grown-up worries.

 And as the emergency part passes, the aftershocks begin.
 This is where we are trying to digest what's just happened around us.
 This involves picking up the fragments of our previous life and sellotaping them back together.
 Our children watching on.